Broken Hill railway station: Services

 From September 1937 until November 1989, Broken Hill was the terminus for the Silver City Comet from Orange.
 It was also the terminus for Australian National's Silver City Limited from Adelaide from December 1986 until December 1990.
 It was served by The Alice from Sydney to Alice Springs from November 1983 until October 1987.

-Since March 1996, Broken Hill has been served by NSW TrainLink's weekly Outback Xplorer to and from Sydney.
+Since March 1996, Broken Hill has been served by NSW TrainLink's weekly Outback Express to and from Sydney.
 NSW TrainLink also operates road coach services to Adelaide, Dubbo and Mildura which leave from the city's Tourist Information Centre bus terminal.

 Since it introduction in February 1970, Journey Beyond's weekly Indian Pacific has called at Broken Hill.
 Initially operating twice weekly, in July 1973 it was increased to three times weekly, and in July 1975 to four times per week.
 Today it operates weekly.